Some Hints For Splitting Commits

 Run

-to 'undo' the change.
+git reset HEAD^to 'undo' the change.

-This will set the pseudo-tagORIG_HEAD
+This will set the pseudo-tagORIG_HEADto the value ofHEADbefore this command. -

 Run